-Bernard Ross from =mc recently asked me to contribute my views on the above theme to a project he was organising.
+Bernard Ross from =mc recently asked my views on the above theme for a project he was organising.
 His email arrived at the end of a busy week with more of the same ahead.
 So I thought, ‘I either do this right now, or it won’t get done’.
 An hour or so later he had what’s below.

 I did cheat a bit, answering only one of Bernard’s three questions.
 It strikes me now that I could fine-tune and polish my response, but I won’t.
 At times we are best served by just saying what we think.

 I would value your views though, so please email me with your comments.
 Not to be entirely negative, I have added some positive suggestions at the end.

 Question 1: How will donors be different in 2020 and how will they be the same?